-This study was set to investigate the influence of institutional factors on the adoption of improved sorghum varieties and technologies in Ndhiwa division, Homabay District, Kenya.
+This study was set to investigate the influence of socio-economic factors on the adoption of improved sorghum varieties and technologies in Ndhiwa division, Homabay District, Kenya.
 The study was necessary because the performance of sorghum has remained low even after introduction of improved varieties and technologies.
-The low adoption levels of the technologies affect the overall production of sorghum in the area.
+The low adoption levels of the technologies and the overall production of sorghum in the area.
 The studies used an ex-post-facto research design with a survey methodology.
 Data was collected from a sample, of 105 farmers from different locations in the area.

 Results of data analysis indicated adoption of improved sorghum varieties was better than the adoption of technologies though the adoption levels of both remained low.
-The also study confirmed that institution factors such as access to extension, access to market, availability of inputs, access to credit facilities, and means of transport all affected the adoption of improved sorghum varieties and technologies.
-Farmers belonging to farmer's organization were found to adopt improved sorghum varieties and technologies than those who are not in any organization.
+The study also confirmed that socio-economic factors such as age, gender, level of education, gross monthly income, access to market, availability of inputs, access to credit facilities, and means of transport all affected the adoption of improved sorghum varieties and technologies.
+Farmers belonging to farmer's groups were found to adopt improved sorghum varieties and technologies than those who are not in any group.